nextstrain/ncov/docs/data-prep.md

 #### Formatting metadata in Excel
 You can also create a TSV file in Excel.
+However, due to issues with auto-formatting of certain fields in Excel (like dates), we don't recommend this as a first option.
+If you do edit a file in Excel, open it afterwards in a text-editor to check it looks as it should!
 1. Create a spreadsheet where each row is a sample, and each column is a metadata field
 2. Ensure your spreadsheet meets the requirements outlined above.
 Pay special attention to date formats; see [this guide to date formatting in Excel](https://support.microsoft.com/en-us/office/format-a-date-the-way-you-want-8e10019e-d5d8-47a1-ba95-db95123d273e?ui=en-us&rs=en-us&ad=us).
 3. Click on `File > Save as`